Containerized Trucking Accident Claims in AZ

 Container road transportation involves shipping containers, often referred to as intermodal containers, which are the standardized steel boxes used to efficiently and safely store and secure products and materials.
 Constructed so that they are reusable and can fit in a standardized system, intermodal containers ensure the safety and consistency of the U.S. trucking industry.

 With efficiency at the forefront of intermodal containers, they are constructed to be able to be loaded, unloaded, stacked, and transported seamlessly.
 In fact, the containers are even able to transport to various modes of transportation such as rails, semi-trucks, and large container ships.
 In general, the container road transportation truck industry is highly regulated by the FHWA under the DOT; however, there are still quite a large number of motor vehicle collisions involving these vehicles each and every day in the U.S.

 Unfortunately, human error contributes to the majority of the accidents involving intermodal containers.
 Truck accident litigation is amongst the most complex aspects of the law.
 When the negligence of a truck driver causes collision involving container road transportation, it is essential for the accident victims to seek professional legal services.
-The personal injury lawyers from the Phillips Law Group is prepared to take on your case today.
+The personal injury lawyers from the Phillips Law Group are prepared to take on your case today.

 To get started, please fill out a Free Case Review form at your earliest convenience.